 People often just think of securing their doors to prevent entry and theft.
 But, did you know you can call upon your local locksmith to “batten down the hatches” so to speak?

 Windows are usually made of glass.
 So, securing them is imporant to prevent the evil doers from gaining entry.
 Not many know that a locksmith can protect that glass by installing a security screen or some other kind of cover that will prevent breaking the window.

-Mr. and Mrs. John Q Public are not often aware that locksmiths can install window locks precisely designed for that location in a structure.
+People are not often aware that locksmiths can install window locks precisely designed for that location in a structure.
 Window locks are designed with double bolt locks or double cylinder locks that require a key from the inside of the structure.
 So, the combination of a window cover combined with a lock that can only be unlocked from the inside is a “one/two punch” to any would be intruder.

 Good locksmiths do things like sit around and exchange ideas and stories with other locksmiths.
 They join professional organizations for fellowship with like minded people but also to find solutions to problems.
 Its that old adage, “Two heads are better than one” at work here.